Canada, Australia join UK in recognising Palestinian statehood

 - list 3 of 3Dispatch from Sumud Flotilla: Sailing into ‘yellow zone’ en route to Gaza

-Carney added that the Israeli government was working “methodically to prevent the prospect of a Palestinian state from ever being established.”
+Carney added that the Israeli government was working “methodically to prevent the prospect of a Palestinian state from ever being established”.

 “Recognising the State of Palestine, led by the Palestinian Authority, empowers those who seek peaceful coexistence and the end of Hamas.
 This in no way legitimises terrorism, nor is it any reward for it,” Carney said.

-He added that the Palestinian Authority provided “direct commitments” to Canada on reforming its governance, holding general elections next year, which Hamas “can play no part” in, and to demilitarise the Palestinian state.
+He added that the Palestinian Authority provided “direct commitments” to Canada on reforming its governance; holding general elections next year, which Hamas “can play no part” in; and demilitarising the Palestinian state.

 At the same time, Australia announced that it was also recognising Palestinian statehood.

-In a statement by Prime Minister Albanese, Australia said its recognition, alongside Canada and the UK, was part of an international effort for a two-state solution.
+In a statement by Prime Minister Anthony Albanese, Australia said its recognition alongside Canada’s and the UK’s was part of an international effort for a two-state solution.

-Albanese said in the joint statement with Foreign Minister Penny Wong that the decision was to revive momentum for a two-state solution that begins with a ceasefire in Gaza and the release of the captives.
+Albanese said in a joint statement with Foreign Minister Penny Wong that the decision was meant to revive momentum for a two-state solution that begins with a ceasefire in Gaza and the release of captives held in Gaza.

 But the statement reiterated that Hamas must have “no role in Palestine”.

-Canada and Australia’s recognition of Palestinian statehood was coordinated with the UK, where Prime Minister Keir Starmer announced that his country was formally recognising the state of Palestine shortly after the announcements from Ottawa and Canberra.
+Canada’s and Australia’s recognition of Palestinian statehood was coordinated with the UK, where Prime Minister Keir Starmer announced that his country was formally recognising a Palestinian state shortly after the announcements from Ottawa and Canberra.

-Starmer said that recogntion would “revive hope for peace for the Palestinians and Israelis, and a two – state solution”.
+Starmer said recognition would “revive hope for peace for the Palestinians and Israelis and a two-state solution”.

-However, the announcements from major Western powers – and long-time Israeli allies – indicate that Israel is growing increasingly isolated internationally in light of its war on Gaza, where it has killed more than 65,200 Palestinians.
+However, the announcements from major Western powers – and longtime Israeli allies – indicated that Israel is growing increasingly isolated internationally in light of its war on Gaza, where it has killed more than 65,200 Palestinians.

-Israel and the United States have repeatedly said that recognising Palestinian statehood in the midst of the ongoing war in Gaza would be a “reward” for Hamas.
+Israel and the United States have repeatedly said recognising Palestinian statehood in the midst of the war in Gaza would be a “reward” for Hamas.

+Israel’s opposition Blue and White party leader, Benny Gantz, slammed the announcements by the world leaders and said it only “emboldens Hamas, extends the war, distances the prospects of a hostage deal and sends a clear message of support to Iran and its proxies”.

+“If advancing peace & stability in the Middle East is what you seek, dear Western Leaders – and not buckling to domestic political pressure, then maximum pressure must be applied to Hamas to relinquish power and return the hostages before anything else,” Gantz wrote on social media.

-At the United Nations General Assembly in New York next week, more countries have pledged to recognise the state of Palestine, including France.
+At the United Nations General Assembly in New York next week, more countries have pledged to recognise Palestine, including France.

+While recognition of Palestinian statehood is largely symbolic and has little influence on Israeli actions in the occupied territory, it highlights growing international support for Palestine.

+So far, 147 of the 193 UN member states have recognised Palestinian statehood.